WEB31-hiatus/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+A closure is used in the nested function because it has access to the variables dansRoll and zoesRoll.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+What is always the same is the name 'Dan' that is passed into the parent function, what can change is the value assigned to the newRoll variable.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is any variable or data that is within the lexical scope of the parent function personalDice.

 ### Task 3 - Stretch Goals